Berkeley-CS61B/skeleton-sp16/hw1/spec/hw1.md

 Chances are you have a typo.
 You should always use the @Override tag when overriding methods so that the compiler will find any such typos.

+#### I'm getting ... in AbstractBoundedQueue and ... in BoundedQueue have the same erasure, yet neither overrides the other.

+Make sure your classes are defined as `AbstractBoundedQueue<T> extends BoundedQueue<T>` (or whatever type parameter you used instead of T).

 Credits: RingBuffer figures from [wikipedia](http://en.wikipedia.org/wiki/Circular_buffer).
 This assignment adapted from [Kevin Wayne's Guitar Heroine](http://nifty.stanford.edu/2012/wayne-guitar-heroine/) assignment.